Find Affordable College Courses

 $1,878 Average Tuition & Fees

 University of New Mexico - Valencia County Campus came in at #10 in this year’s edition of the Best Value Liberal Arts & Humanities Schools in New Mexico ranking.
-Located in the rural area of Los Lunas, UNM Valencia is a public college with a small student population.
+Located in the rural area of Los Lunas, UNM Valencia is a public school with a small student population.

 Full Liberal Arts / Sciences & Humanities at University of New Mexico - Valencia County Campus Report